Is it safe to dive with tiger sharks and where’s the best place to see them around the world?

 Where is Tiger Beach located in the Bahamas?

-Tiger Beach is about an hour’s boat ride away from Grand Bahama Island.
+Tiger Beach is about an hour’s boat ride from Grand Bahama Island.
 But whilst Tiger Beach is known for tiger sharks, it’s not just tigers you’ll see.
 You are also likely to see Caribbean reef sharks, lemon sharks, nurse sharks, great hammerheads and bull sharks too.

 Tiger sharks at Tiger Beach can been seen all year.
 But the best time to dive Tiger Beach is from October to January.
 This is in the shark breeding season.
 But then July to August is when there are the least amount of sharks to be seen.